OliverStone01/Studying-SecurityPlus/Professor-Messer-Notes/Security-Controls.md

 - Physical Control: a sign on a door saying "Authorised personnel only"

-It is important to note that some organisations may cobine types of controls and some security controls may exist in diffrent categories and types.
+It is important to note that some organisations may combine types of controls and some security controls may exist in different categories and types.